nicoc-irtanos/THP_Mass_Emailing/README.md

+# Mass_emailing program

+This program is designed to scrap all email addresses of townhalls in the following French departments :
+- Bouches-du-Rhône (13)
+- Morbihan (56)
+- Loire Atlantique (44)
 app.rb is the key file you have to load in the parent directory.
+The gitignore, rubocop and Gemfile do not need to be edited

+It then send an email to each of these townhalls to raise their awareness about **The Hacking Project** , a French startup which seeks to re-shape education.

+## Authors

+Who are we ?<br>
+Just some random geniuses who go by those names :<br>
+<a href="https://github.com/skageraz">Jérémy Rak</a><br>
+<a href="https://github.com/Hadia22/">Hadia Bouria</a><br>
+<a href="https://github.com/Dyf-Tfh">Nicolas Zhao</a><br>
+<a href="https://github.com/TheFSilver">François Dasylva</a><br>
+<a href="https://github.com/bbpucca">Valérie Chang</a><br>
+<a href="https://github.com/nicolasculerier">Nicolas Culerier</a>

+## Repository's structure and program's logic

+the db directory contains the necessary csv file where we store and from which we later use the data to send emails to corresponding townhalls

+the lib directory contains two sub-directories:

+- app: here are stored files each one dealing with a specific task, scrapping, mailing, twittering (yeah I just made up that verb)

+- views: allows you to have a nice interface to enhance your user-experience!
+You don't need to edit them.
+- app.rb is the key file you have to load in the parent directory.
 The gitignore, rubocop and Gemfile do not need to be edited

 ## How to install it ?